bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="1.01 Intro to jQuery"
   alt="1.01 Intro to jQuery." />

-Introduction to jQuery, a little bit of history.
+<p>Introduction to jQuery, a little bit of history.</p>

-JQuery was originally created by John Resig in 2006, and it became the most popular JavaScript library and it&apos;s still a popular JavaScript library.
+<p>JQuery was originally created by John Resig in 2006, and it became the
+most popular JavaScript library and it&apos;s still a popular JavaScript library.
 In a recent survey, it was found that over 80 percent of websites are still using jQuery.
 It&apos;s less popular today than it was back in the early 2010s where it was at its height.
-But it&apos;s still an important tool to learn and good to know.
+But it&apos;s still an important tool to learn and good to know.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 04. jquery advantages (09) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">